kahnzo/self_defense/first_day.md

 # Self Defense Fundamentals

 ## Introductory Class
-Techniques must be drilled and practiced to be effective.
+Self defense techniques must be drilled and practiced to be effective.
 You will not learn good self defense in a 3 hour class.
 We hope to give you a taste of self defense techniques and to encourage your to continue your learning journey.

 Some situations are not preventable, no matter what your training, your mindset, or your ability to de-escalate the situation.
 All you can do is to try to prepare yourself for the best.